-Fig.11.
+Fig.10.
 Simulation results showing the trend of risk of AUV loss for different initial average experience of AUV team.

-The next scenario analyses how varying both research and commercial demand on the use of nupiri muka can impact the risk of AUV loss in the Antarctic (Fig.12a).
-Higher demand for the use of nupiri muka can occur due to increase in oceanographic activities, awareness of AUV capabilities and a favourable regulatory framework.
+The next scenario analyses how varying both research and commercial demand on the use of nupiri muka can impact the risk of AUV loss in the Antarctic (Fig.11a).
+Higher demand for the use of nupiri muka can occur due to an increase in oceanographic activities, awareness of AUV capabilities and a favourable regulatory framework.
 To simulate ‘average-high’ demand, a value of 7.5 instead of 5.0 out of 10 were used as inputs to both ‘Commercial demand’ and ‘Research demand’.
 Simulation results showed a lower risk of loss as compared to the base scenario.
 The contrary effect of ‘poor-average’ demand to reflect a situation such as technological obsolescence or unfavourable regulatory framework on the use of AUVs was simulated using a value of 2.5 as the inputs.
 Results showed a higher risk of risk throughout the entire timespan of the AUV program, being more pronounced in the later years.
-It is also noteworthy that under ‘poor-average’ demand, average experience of the AUV team reaches a peak between the third and fourth year of the AUV program before a steady decline (Fig.12b).
-This decline caused an increase in human error incident rates, thus exacerbating the problem further as explained in Fig. 7 in reinforcing loops R1 and R2.
+It is also noteworthy that under ‘poor-average’ demand, average experience of the AUV team reaches a peak between the third and fourth year of the AUV program before a steady decline (Fig.11b).
+This decline caused an increase in human error incident rates, thus exacerbating the problem further as explained in Fig. 6 in reinforcing loops R1 and R2.